-Getting pulled over by a police officer is a stressful situation, especially when the driver is committing a criminal offense like DWI at the time.
+Getting pulled over by a police officer is a stressful situation, especially when the driver is committing a criminal offense like DWI with Resisting Arrest at the time.
 At times a driver may continue driving with the hope the police officer is attempting to pull over another driver or discontinue pursuit.
 However, this is a bad decision.

 Failing to pull over or attempting to resist a police officer can result in serious criminal charges.
 Generally, an individual is charged with either:

 - Resisting arrest; or

 - Evading arrest

 Depending on the facts of the case, an individual may be charged with additional criminal offenses related to resisting arrest or evading arrest charges, including DWI, possession of controlled substances, or unlawful possession of a firearm.